haris021/Haris-Portfolio/README.md

 I have over 4 years of professional experience in research work on water resources and management, and field work focused on renewable energy sector particularly solar energy systems and its use in water resources.

-Current and prior affiliations include Global Change Impact Studies Centre, Water Resources Section, Leadership and Environment Develoment(LEAD) Pakistan, Oregon State University, USA
+Current and prior affiliations include Global Change Impact Studies Centre, Water Resources Section, Leadership for Environment Develoment(LEAD) Pakistan, Oregon State University, USA
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for